Kkulkarni1/CAPG/README.md

 		[--error_file|--error_data FILE] ...]

 DESCRIPTION
-	roshan genotypes allotetraploids using reads in SAM1 and SAM2 aligned to REF1 and REF2 references from fasta files FSA1 FSA2.
+	capg_amp genotypes allotetraploids using reads in SAM1 and SAM2 aligned to REF1 and REF2 references from fasta files FSA1 FSA2.
-	SAM files typically contain reads from a single individual, genotype, or accession aligned to multiple amplified targets, but roshan genotypes one individual at one amplicon.
+	SAM files typically contain reads from a single individual, genotype, or accession aligned to multiple amplified targets, but capg_amp genotypes one individual at one amplicon.

 OPTIONS